anjali-deshpande-hub/chronic_kidney_disease/README-project-2.md

 *Precision-Recall Curve:*

 The curve starts at 1 and steps down before following a typical precision-recall curve, indicating that most predicted probabilities are high.
-The Precision Recal curve (PR) shows that for recall values up to 0.0.5, precision is very high (1), indicating that the model’s predictions are highly accurate when it does classify positives.
+The Precision Recall curve (PR) shows that for recall values up to 0.0.5, precision is very high (1), indicating that the model’s predictions are highly accurate when it does classify positives.
 As recall increases beyond 0.05, precision initially rises to 0.99 before eventually decreasing to 0.93 following a typical PR curve.
 This reflects the model's high initial precision and subsequent decrease as more positives are identified.
 The curve follows a typical PR shape with fluctuations, illustrating the model's performance variations across different instances.
 Overall, the model maintains high precision at low recall but experiences a slight decrease in precision as recall increases, with some variability in precision due to performance fluctuations.

 *ROC Curve:*